A Popular Nigerian Peanut Snack

 The Hausa people of northern Nigeria love using peanuts in their cuisine.
-From sauces to barbecue spices to snacks, there's a peanut element in almost every dish.
+There's a peanut element in almost every dish, from sauces to barbecue spices to snacks.

 One such dish is daakwa, a popular peanut-based snack that is made with roasted corn and peanuts.
 Both ingredients are ground into a powder along with some spices, and then the mixture is pounded before being molded into small bite-sized balls.
 It is delicious and just crumbles in the mouth.